freenas/freenas-docs/userguide/system.rst

 The buttons above the boot entries can be used to:

-* **Create:** creates a copy of the active environment.
+* **Create:** makes a new boot environment from the active environment.
   The active boot environment contains the text :literal:`On Reboot, Now` in the :guilabel:`Active` column.
-Prompts for a :guilabel:`Name` of the copied boot environment.
-Only alphanumeric characters, underscores, and dashes are allowed.
+Only alphanumeric characters, underscores, and dashes are allowed in the name.

 * **Scrub Boot:** can be used to perform a manual scrub of the boot devices.
 By default, the boot device is scrubbed every 7 days.
 To